-Beats, Rhymes & Lists is an independent digital media & publishing company focused on documenting and celebrating hip hop culture, from the old school originators to the new wave innovators.
+Beats, Rhymes & Lists is an independent digital media publication celebrating hip hop culture, from the old school originators to the new wave innovators.

 Over the past 50 years, hip hip has evolved from block parties and park jams in the Bronx to becoming the best-selling and most influential music genre in the world.
 Inspired by the hip hop story, we launched Beats, Rhymes & Lists as a way to document historical milestones, as well as celebrate the new, up-and-coming talent.